 Hi, I’m Sam.
-I realise many of you have known me as Geoffrey for a while—some as long as my entire life—but it’s time for a change.
+I realise many of you have known me by another name previously—but it’s time for a change.

 I’m genderfluid.